 The French, of course, have had a different attitude to de-colonization to that of the British.
 They, the French, have been most reluctant to give up any of their colonies, and in those in which the locals have not been able to force them out, they remain to this day, as they do in nearby New Caledonia and French Polynesia…

-This vision or movie director’s assumption of another Nation invading our land seems to bring Meglan to some conclusion that colonized groups of the world have no rights or legal redress, and that our rights would have been stripped today.
+This movie director’s vision of another Nation invading our land seems to bring Meglan to the conclusion that colonized groups of the world have no rights or legal redress, and that our rights would have been stripped today others.
 He seems to also forget the fact that

 ‘Australia’ is the only British Colonizing country that has still failed to recognize the ‘TITLE’ of its Indigenous people.